 Unless we have no hot water we take very little notice of the hot water tank.
 That is of course until the tank leaks and it needs replacing.
-On average hot water tanks have a life expectancy of 7 to 16 years but did you know that life expectancy can be doubled very easily by some simple maintenance such as flushing the system and replacing the sacrificial anode.
+On average hot water tanks have a life expectancy of 7 to 10 years but did you know that life expectancy can be doubled very easily by some simple maintenance such as flushing the system and undertaking a sacrificial anode replacement.

 Essentially the two dissimilar metals are the anode and the mild steel hot water tank.
 These two metals are connected at the anode fitting at the top of the hot water tank.
 The electrolytic solution is the potable water in the hot water tank.
 The vitreous enamel lining separates the water from the mild steel hot water tank, preventing the electrolytic circuit from being complete.

 However, if any small areas of steel become exposed, protection is given by the sacrificial anode.
 The anode provides protection by forming a protective coating over the exposed areas of mild steel, extending the life of the hot water tank.

 The rate of protection depends on water quality, the level of total dissolved solids (TDS) and water temperature.
 The most suitable type of anode material is determined by the water quality and in South East Queensland that is magnesium.

 We don’t just install hot water systems.
 We know them inside and out.
 Which means we can help them run better, last longer, and provide you with the ultimate in energy savings with routine maintenance and when you need them?

 Quite Simply to extend the life of your hot water storage tank you need to undertake sacrificial anode replacement before it stops providing protection to your hot water tank.